osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 similar to a field node registration.
 All messages for this event are control messages, hence only the control process is used.

-1. __Initiation__: The control node client initiates an active open to a passive open server.
+1. __Initiation__: The control panel client initiates an active open to a passive open server.
 This establishes a TCP connection between the two control processes, using the famous three-way handshake.
 2. __Compatibility reveal__: Once a connection has been made to the control service of the server, the control panel client sends a message containing its compatibility list.